The Emerald Isle is renowned for its beauty, history and its friendly people.

 If you are seeking a perfect holiday, a pilgrimage to the land of your forebears, or if you simply live here and want something to look forward to in 2019, look no further.

-Here we gather some of the best events and things-to-do on this small but ancient isle in the coming year.
+Here we gather some of the best events and things to do on this small but ancient island in the coming year.